-The following 6 volt 4 AH battery charger circuit has been designed by me and posted here in response to the request from Mr. Raja, let's learn the whole conversation.
+The following two versions of 6 volt 4 AH battery charger circuits has been designed by me and posted here in response to the request from Mr. Raja, let's learn the whole conversation.

 "Dear sir, please post a circuit to charge 6 volt 3.5 ah lead acid battery from 12 volt battery.
 The charger should automatically stop charging as the battery is fully charged.